comprna/risk_model_app/README.md

 * Header: wether the data contains a header.
 Headers with the sample identifiers are recommended.
 * Genes as rownames: if genes are the rownames of the provided dataframe (gene column does not have a column name) please tick this box.
 Otherwise, if the column containing gene indentifiers has a column name (i.e. Genes, GeneID, etc.) please untick this box.
 * Separator: indicate the separator in your input file

+Sample files for the supported input formats can be found in the sample_input_files folder.

 ### Missing genes